I’m often asked by sales managers:

 1. Measure overall pipeline quality health.
 This is often the starting point for newly appointed VPs of Sales.
 They need to quickly and accurately gauge the health of the pipeline.
 However, existing sales leaders must also regularly assess overall funnel quality.

 2. Assess the viability of individual deals.
-For example, I’ll explain how to manage by exception, identifying deals that are in the forecast, but which have a reduced chance of a successful outcome.
+For example, I’ll explain how to manage by exception, identifying deals that are in the sales forecast, but which have a reduced chance of a successful outcome.

 3. Improve quality through appropriate salesforce configuration.
 This can systematically improve the quality of the funnel.
 In particular, adapt your CRM system to improve deal qualification and validation.